JoanaBLate/goodbye-html/README.md

 The library is very careful about avoiding developer mistakes and about clearly messaging the mistakes.

+WARNINGS:
-Warning: the source code must be packaged.
+- the source code must be packaged
+- running packager.js CLEARS your terminal (you may comment the line that clears your terminal)
+- running packager.js WRITES in your disk

 Here you can experiment a demo: https://bobsprite.com/mosaic-demo